diegoshakan/search-elastic/README.md

 # README

-An app to study the basic to understand about principles of Elastic Search
+An app to study the basic to understand about principles from Elastic Search

 Things you may want to cover: